jmehmy42/PhilosophersTester/README.md

-# Philosopher 42 Tester
+# Philosopher Tester

-This repository provides a tester for the **Philosopher 42** project.
+This repository provides a tester for the **Philosopher** project.
 It automates the process of running tests on your compiled `philo` executable to ensure compliance with project requirements.

 ## 🚀 Getting Started